adambard/learnxinyminutes-docs/scala.html.markdown

 // The return keyword exists in Scala, but it only returns from the inner-most
 // def that surrounds it.
+// WARNING: Using return in Scala is error-prone and should be avoided.
-It has no effect on anonymous functions.
+// It has no effect on anonymous functions.
 For example: def foo(x: Int): Int = {
   val anonFunc: Int => Int = { z =>
     if (z > 5)